fleschutz/PowerShell/Docs/list-earthquakes.md

-## list-earthquakes.ps1 - Lists major earthquakes for the last 30 days
+## list-earthquakes.ps1 - Lists major earthquakes since 30 days

-Lists earthquakes with magnitude >= 6.0 for the last 30 days
+This script lists earthquakes with magnitude >= 6.0 for the last 30 days.

 ## Parameters
 ```powershell